Digitalized-Energy-Systems/opfgym/docs/source/custom_envs.rst

         ('switch', 'closed', np.array([1]))
     ]

-Additionally, it is reqiured that for each defined actuator, the corresponding action ranges are defined, which happens exactly as in pandapower.
-Simply add the :code:`'min_'`/:code:`'max_'` prefix to the column name and set the values accordingly.
+Additionally, it is required that for each defined actuator, the corresponding action ranges are defined, which happens exactly as in pandapower.
+Simply add the :code:`'min_'`/:code:`'max_'` prefix to the column name and set the values as desired.

 .. code-block:: python

     # Example action ranges
     net.sgen['min_p_mw'] = 0
     net.sgen['max_p_mw'] = 100
-    # Discrete and boolean actions are possible and get recognized automatically
+    # Discrete and boolean actions are possible, too, and get recognized automatically
     net.trafo['min_tap_pos'] = -2
     net.trafo['max_tap_pos'] = 2
     net.switch['min_closed'] = 0
     net.switch['max_closed'] = 1

 Further, make sure to set the units as controllable in the pandapower net.
+It is good practive to set all other units as not controllable explicitly to prevent errors.

 .. code-block:: python